-Ngā Moemoea / Vision Through partnership, support the growth of a vibrant, diverse Kāpiti Coast economy that provides increased opportunity, resilience, and well-being for all Ngā Pou / Pillar WHAKAPAPA / Positioning the Kāpiti Coast KAITIAKITANGA / Open for opportunity WHĀNAU / Growing skills and capability KOTAHITANGA / Strengthening partnerships and Leadership MANAAKITANGA / Supporting key sectors Ngā Whāinga / Aim Celebrate our rich culture and identity and highlight the opportunities and advantages of the Kāpiti Coast Facilitate quality growth Enable employment, innovation, creativity and entrepreneurship and improve capacity for mana whenua participation Delivery and implementation through strengthened partnerships and leadership and recognises the significant relationship with iwi as mana whenua Grow industries and sectors that provide the most potential for supporting improved economic well-being
+Ngā Moemoea / Vision Through partnership, support the growth of a vibrant, diverse Kāpiti Coast economy that provides increased opportunity, resilience, and well-being for all Ngā Pou / Pillar WHAKAPAPA / Positioning the Kāpiti Coast KAITIAKITANGA / Open for opportunity WHĀNAU / Growing skills and capability KOTAHITANGA / Strengthening partnerships and Leadership MANAAKITANGA / Supporting key sectors Ngā Whāinga / Aim Celebrate our rich culture, natural environment and identity and; highlight the opportunities and advantages of the Kāpiti Coast Facilitate quality growth that protects and enhances the District and its natural environment Enable employment, innovation, creativity and entrepreneurship and improve capacity for mana whenua participation Delivery and implementation through strengthened partnerships and leadership and recognises the significant relationship with iwi as mana whenua Grow industries and sectors that provide the most potential for supporting improved economic well-being

-Ngā Moemoea/ Vision oort the growth of a vibrant eased opportunity, resilienc , diverse Kāpiti Coast econom e, and well-being for all У Ngā Mahi / Actions Develop and deliver the Kāpiti Coast Story Facilitate and support major events Build awareness of Kāpiti Coast's resiliency and our climate change focus Ensure a welcoming and customer focused approach to council services Have a coordinated approach to the facilitation of key opportunities Ensure effective regulations that support growth and protect our environment, including the District Plan Attract new businesses and agencies to the Kāpiti Coast Develop a Workforce Plan including a Youth Initiative and opportunities for Maori, older people and people with disabilities.
-Facilitate growth of international education Advocate for local tertiary and apprenticeship linkages Enhance business networking and training opportunities Develop a business investment and support matching programme Establish an Economic Development Kotahitanga Board and finalise the monitoring and reporting framework for the Strategy Support the development and delivery of a Covid 19 recovery plan Support actions that enable mana whenua aspirations Advocate for new and improved essential infrastructure including electrification of rail to Ōtaki Support unique economic opportunities in our communities Advocate for increased access to affordable housing to support the growth and retention of local residents Identify opportunities and barriers experienced by key sectors, including high growth sectors Develop a district wide Destination Plan to support the growth of the visitor economy, including strengthened air linkages and supporting infrastructure such as the Kāpiti Gateway.
-Support the development and delivery of a Kāpiti Creative Industries Plan Encourage the reduction of waste and emissions Support development of industry led groups Ngā whakaputa nga takawaenga / Medium term outcomes Increased awareness of the Kāpiti Coast as a destination Increase in number of attendees at major events delivered Businesses recognise Kapiti as a great place to establish and grow Key industries and businesses feel supported More businesses and organisations actively considering the Kāpiti Coast Improved match between workforce needs and skills available Increase in employment and training pathways for young people and Maori Increased business networking and awareness of training and support Increased business engagement Increased advocacy for Kāpiti Coast Increase in Government investment into district Targeted actions to support growth of key industries Growth of visitor economy Improved resilience and climate awareness across key industries and businesses Industry led business groups established
+Ngā Moemoea / Vision port the growth of a vibrant eased opportunity, resilienc :, diverse Kāpiti Coast econom :e, and well-being for all у Ngā Mahi / Actions Develop and deliver the Kāpiti Coast Story Facilitate and support major events Ensure a welcoming and customer focused approach to council services Have a coordinated approach to the facilitation of key opportunities Ensure effective regulations and policies that support growth and protect our environment, including the District Plan Retain and attract businesses and agencies to the Kāpiti Coast Develop a Workforce Plan including Youth Initiatives and opportunities for Māori, older people and people with disabilities.
+Facilitate growth of international education Advocate for local tertiary and apprenticeship linkages Enhance business networking and training opportunities Develop a business investment and support matching programme Establish an Economic Development Kotahitanga Board and finalise the monitoring and reporting framework for the Strategy Support the development and delivery of an integrated Covid 19 recovery plan Support actions that enable mana whenua aspirations Advocate for new and improved essential infrastructure including electrification of rail to Ōtaki Support unique economic opportunities in our communities Advocate for increased access to affordable housing to support the growth and retention of local residents Identify opportunities and barriers experienced by key sectors, including high growth sectors Develop a district-wide Destination Plan to support the growth of the visitor economy, including strengthened air linkages and supporting infrastructure such as the Kāpiti Gateway.
+Support the development and delivery of a Kāpiti Creative Industries Plan Facilitate and support the development of a Climate Change Strategy.
+Support development of industry led groups Ngā whakaputa nga takawaenga / Medium term outcomes Increased awareness of the Kāpiti Coast as a destination Increase in number of attendees at major events delivered Businesses recognise Kāpiti Coast as a great place to exist, establish and grow Key industries and businesses feel supported More businesses and organisations actively considering the Kāpiti Coast Improved match between workforce needs and skills available Increase in employment and training pathways for young people, people with disabilities and Māori Increased business networking and awareness of training and support Increased business engagement Increased advocacy for Kāpiti Coast Increase in Government investment into district Targeted actions to support growth of key industries Growth of visitor economy Improved resilience, climate change awareness and education across key industries and businesses Industry led business groups established